invoke-ai/InvokeAI/VARIATIONS.md

 <img src="static/variation_walkthru/000004.3747154981.png">

-As you can see, this is a very powerful too, which when combined with subprompt weighting, gives you great control over the content and quality of your generated images.
+As you can see, this is a very powerful tool, which when combined with subprompt weighting, gives you great control over the content and quality of your generated images.